lamanno-epfl/lbae/readme/_deployment_readme.md

 ## Use and deployment

-The app is compatible with Python 3.8 and is guaranteed to work until version 3.9.5.
+The app is compatible with Python 3.9.5.

 Required packages can be installed with: